 Tiramisù literally translated from Italian means “pick me up” and the lift in question is usually derived from the coffee soaked Savoiardi biscuits or lady fingers that can drink coffee like there’s no tomorrow (truth be told they actually never see tomorrow when used for Tiramisù).
 I’ve often asked myself whether the biscuits where intentionally made for this because if so, then a beautiful intention it was!
 When the biscuits drink, they transform from being stiff and dry to a soft, moist sponge that serves as a delicate base for all that rich zabaione (sabayon) cream which together form a passionate commitment to seduce.
 Using these words I can’t help but wonder if the legend surrounding Tiramisù is true.
 Rumour has it that this dessert’s popularity grew in Italy by being served freely in brothels by the Madame to both clients and prostitutes alike, to keep them up.
 But that’s a whole new blog!

 Traditionally Tiramisù is made with Marsala wine which is what gives zabaione it’s distinct flavour.
 But here I’ve opted to replace the wine with Amarula, a cream liqueur from my home country.
 On her recent visit my Mum brought us a bottle and I decided to make the most of what little time we have left with it before the bottle runs dry.
 This was my first time using Amarula in a Tiramisù and can I just say it is absolutely “stupendo” to put it in the words of Enrico who has been eating the classic family favourite since a very young age.
 Often we talk about his late grandmother who he claims was incredible at preparing Italian sweets and since she lived only a few floors above him naturally her grandchildren, in typical Italian fashion always had something good to eat at Nonna’s.
 I was a bit worried the first time I had him taste my not-quite-Nonna’s adaptation.
 I’m smiling as I recall watching him nervously, waiting for his response almost as if he was a judge on one of those cooking reality shows where the contestants wait for the baby to be thrown out with the bath water or NOT.
 That was the day I discovered what Tiramisù means when he declared “Tiramisù means pick me up and you just lifted me to the Sky!”
 Oh my heart!
-In that moment I loved him even more deeply while accepting that as my Husband there was little else he could say right?
+I felt it jumping in my chest with utter joy.

-Going back to Amarula though, for those of you who’ve never heard of it, it’s a cream made from the Marula fruit which grows in Africa and I thought to share with you the charming description on the bottle.
+For those of you who’ve never heard of it, Amarula is a cream made from the Marula fruit which grows in Africa and I thought to share with you the charming description on the bottle.

 “Amarula is a pure blend of Natures fresh cream and the mysterious taste of the wild Marula fruit.
 Africa’s majestic elephants walk for miles to feast on the sun ripened Marula fruit which is indigenous to the regions vast subequatorial plains.